To: mydataportal@abs.gov.au

 Remote access within Australia is permitted under the following conditions:

-The following conditions are applicable to all users registered in My Data Approvals to Access (myDATA) for access to DataLab projects.
+Please refer to the conditions here for myDATA which are applicable to all users registered in My Data Approvals to Access (myDATA) for access to DataLab projects.

 The ABS privacy policy and DataLab user privacy notice outline how the ABS handles any personal information that you provide to us.